datalad/datalad-metalad/docs/source/user_guide/writing-extractors.rst

 -------------------------

 This function is used in file-extractors only.
-It is a file-extractor counterpart to ``get_required_content``.
+It is a file-extractor counterpart to ``get_required_content()``.
-Its purpose is to tell MetaLad if the file content is required or not (relevant for annexed files - extraction may depend on file content, or require only annex key).
+Its purpose is to tell MetaLad whether the file content is required or not (relevant for annexed files - extraction may depend on file content, or require only annex key).
 If the function returns ``True``, MetaLad will get the file content.
 If it returns ``False``, the get operation will not be performed.